 IN THE WILD

 On a night dive if one is observant one can usually spot quite a few.
 On very rare occasions they can be seen out during the day.
 These are usually larger specimens and they are usually seen when there are large amounts of plankton in the water.
 They will however usually be in the shadows and never emerge into full light.

 The yellow spotted scorpionfish is found across the Indian ocean and in the west Pacific.
 They inhabit coral reefs from a depth of 2 to 30 meters.
-Surge areas of the reef that provide them with passing prey are their favorite spots as they are provided with passing prey.
+Surge areas of the reef that provide them with passing prey are their favorite spots.

 The yellow spotted scorpionfish are nocturnal feeders , feeding mainly on small fishes, crustaceans and other planktonic organisms.
 If they are watched at night they make short darts forward to capture prey and seldom move in the open to avoid predation.

-Scorpionfish are oviparous with females producing eggs that when fertilized, are released and float near the surface.
+Scorpionfish are oviparous with females producing eggs.
+When these are fertilized, they are released and float near the surface.
 Little else is known about yellow spotted scorpionfish reproduction.
 They are often seen in small groups of three to four in spring.
 This could be mating behavior.